Solve each quadratic inequality. Give the solution set in interval notation. x(x+1)<12

 Critical Points and Sign Analysis

 Critical points are values where the numerator or denominator equals zero, dividing the number line into intervals.
-Testing each interval helps determine where the inequality holds by checking the sign of the expression in those intervals.
+Testing each interval helps determine where the inequality holds true by analyzing the sign of the expression.

 Recommended video: